Tsegaw9/ethiotheme/readme.txt

 = Does this theme support any plugins? =

-Ethiotheme includes support for Infinite Scroll in Jetpack.
+ethio includes support for Infinite Scroll in Jetpack.

 == Changelog ==